 By Rebecca Regan

-All of NASA’s industry partners, including SNC, continue to meet their established milestones in developing commercial crew transportation capabilities.
+Boeing is on track to meet all 20 of its Commercial Crew integrated Capabilities (CCiCap) milestones by summer 2014.
+All of NASA’s industry partners, including Boeing, continue to meet their established milestones in developing commercial crew transportation capabilities.

 For more information about NASA’s Commercial Crew Program and its aerospace industry partners, visit: